| | Observing Log for Mike DurkinA very good night and several AOS members showed up at the beach to take advantage of the good weather

 Celestron Ultima 8 PEC

-Took the telescope out, again the sky wasn't looking great, so I just decided to find a good spot and take some webcam pictures of Jupiter.
+Took the telescope out, again the sky wasn't looking great, so I just decided

 The seeing was not great, however I was able to grab the following image: